Melrose commits to five-year ownership of GKN's Aerospace division

-LONDON (Reuters) - Melrose (MRON.L) on Tuesday pledged to own the Aerospace division of its bid target GKN (GKN.L) for at least five years and to increase funding in apprenticeships and R&D in a last-ditch bid to win government backing for its hostile takeover.
+LONDON, March 27 (Reuters) - Melrose on Tuesday pledged to own the Aerospace division of its bid target GKN for at least five years and to increase funding in apprenticeships and R&D in a last-ditch bid to win government backing for its hostile takeover.

 In one of Britain’s most hotly contested corporate battles for years, shareholders have until 1200 GMT on Thursday to accept the hostile bid from turnaround specialist Melrose or GKN’s plan to split off its auto unit and combine it with U.S. group Dana, leaving GKN focused on Aerospace.